Colts hold off Falcons for second straight win

 Ryan hit on 29 of 34 passes for 304 yards with three touchdowns and an interception.
 He found Austin Hooper for scoring strikes of 13 and 2 yards to slice Atlanta’s 17-point halftime deficit to 20-17 just over a minute into the fourth quarter.

 Indianapolis controlled the first half, scoring on all four possessions as Brissett hit his first nine passes and finished the half 21 of 27 for 218 yards and two touchdowns.
-It ran 39 plays from scrimmage to Atlanta’s 20, keeping the ball for 20:18.
+The Colts ran 39 plays from scrimmage to Atlanta’s 20, keeping the ball for 20:18.

 Adam Vinatieri, who missed three extra points and two field goals in the first two games, gave the Colts a 3-0 lead 5:30 into the first quarter with a 49-yard field goal that banked off an upright.

-Note: EditorsNote: Edit 1: Syntax and tweaks throughout